 8.2.
 Combat equipment transfer data

-Table 7 presents data on actual exports and transfers of equipment covered by the seven categories of the UN register, compiled on the basis of data supplied by the Ministry of National Defence, the Ministry of Finance (customs service), and exporters.
+Table 7 presents data on actual exports and transfers of equipment covered by the seven categories of the UN register.

 Table 7.
-Polish arms exports in 2015 according to the categories of the UN Register of Conventional Arms
+Polish arms exports in 2018 according to the categories of the UN Register of Conventional Arms